Form 990 Schedule A: How to prove your non-profit's public charity status

 Private foundation status is not inherently bad, but it comes with a heavier regulatory burden.
 Organizations classified as private foundations must pay a 1.39% excise tax on net investment income, distribute at least 5% of assets annually for charitable purposes, and navigate strict rules about transactions with substantial contributors and related parties.

 The practical consequence: if your nonprofit loses public charity status and is reclassified as a private foundation, your operational flexibility shrinks, your compliance costs increase, and your donors may reduce their giving due to less favorable deduction limits.
 This is also a board-level risk.
-If leadership is not getting clear, board-ready reporting, it’s easy for the ratio to slide quietly for years.
+If leadership is not getting clear, board-ready reporting, it is easy for the ratio to slide quietly for years.

 Schedule A exists to prove you belong in the public charity category.

+Two tests: 509(a)(1) organizations must derive at least 33 1/3% of support from the public (with per-donor caps), and 509(a)(2) organizations must meet a modified test that includes exempt-function revenue.
+Both use a five-year rolling average.
 Public charities are called "public" for a reason.
 They are supposed to receive support from the general public rather than depending on a small number of wealthy donors or a single funding source.
 The IRS tests this through public support calculations.

 Your nonprofit falls under one of two main 509(a) organization classifications, each with its own public support test.